nikitavoloboev/data/programming-languages/swift/swift.md

 - [Leaf](https://github.com/vapor/leaf) - Expressive, performant, and extensible templating language built for Swift.
 - [Markdown Playgrounds for Swift](https://github.com/objcio/markdown-playgrounds) - Markdown Editor that can execute Swift code.
 With building of it documented with videos.
 - [Improving the UI of generics (2019)](https://forums.swift.org/t/improving-the-ui-of-generics/22814)
+- [Swift on Sundays](https://github.com/twostraws/SwiftOnSundays) - Completed projects for the Swift on Sundays livestream series.